Introduction

 was not uncommon for a relatively wealthy person in America to sponsor another

-later arrival, paying his passage in return for a specified number of years of
+later arrival, paying his passage in return for a specified number of years of servitude.

-term of service was contractually limited.
+was contractually limited.

 John HOUGH